dwekat/caddy-proxy-manager/README.md

 By default, `cpm` uses the following paths:
 - **Caddyfile**: `~/.caddy/Caddyfile`
 - **Certificates**: `~/.caddy/certs/`
+- **Global Log**: `~/.caddy/logs/access.log`
+- **Domain Directories**: `~/.caddy/<domain>/` - Each domain gets its own directory
+- **Domain Logs**: `~/.caddy/<domain>/logs/access.log` - Domain-specific logs

 Make sure these paths exist and are accessible by `cpm`.
+The tool will create them automatically if they don't exist.

+Logging is automatically configured in the Caddyfile, with each domain getting its own log file in its dedicated directory for better separation and debugging.
+The global log file captures general Caddy activity not specific to any domain.

 ## Troubleshooting
 - **mkcert not installed**: Make sure `mkcert` is installed and the local CA is set up.